 The present moment sees a wide-ranging and unprecedented reckoning in European societies with their colonial pasts and with the related question of how the racist legacies of imperialism resound today.
 Intense conversations about identity, race and cultural appropriation are spurred by phenomena like Black Lives Matter, ‘fallism’ (e.g., the ‘Rhodes Must Fall’ movement) and the contested politics of representation in the media, the arts and public institutions.
 Societies are redefining their relationships with old and new immigrant communities produced by colonial and postcolonial interventions in the global periphery.
 Continuities are identified between structural racism in the present and past colonialism, while old ethnic hierarchies and forms of marginalization remain intact.

-One such continuity is the way in which campaigns connect questions of decolonization with the presence of the ’s cultural heritage in European ethnographic, ‘encyclopaedic,’ ‘world culture’ or ‘universal’ museums like the British Museum, the Louvre, the Musée du Quai Branly, the Vatican museums and the Humboldt Forum.
+One such continuity is the way in which campaigns connect questions of decolonization with the presence of the global South’s cultural heritage in European ethnographic, ‘encyclopaedic,’ ‘world culture’ or ‘universal’ museums like the British Museum, the Louvre, the Musée du Quai Branly, the Vatican museums and the Humboldt Forum.
 These museums gather tangible cultural heritage like Easter Island moai, the Naram-Sin and Hammurabi stelae (both excavated in what is today Iran) and the ancient Egyptian bust of Nefertiti on the basis that they are cosmopolitan institutions inculcating a shared global sense of humanity and community.
 One obvious consequence of this phenomenon is that the most prestigious Developing World tangible heritage from prehistory onwards is visible only in museums of the global North.
 By one estimate, as much as 90 to 95 percent of African cultural heritage might be located in European and North American institutions.

 Demands for the repatriation of these objects – often looted or misappropriated under conditions of duress – have been a feature of grassroots campaigns, indigenous group agitation and state-level diplomatic pressure over the last four decades.
 However, historically, these museums have proven reluctant to return antiquities.
 No museum has a policy of automatic return of colonial-era artefacts.
 The optics (and reality) of a coterie of privileged European museums ‘promoting the Western world’s dominance and monopoly of interpretation over other peoples’ cultures and colonization’ is increasingly questioned at a time when colonial narratives are being re-historicized.
 A distinctly white infrastructure, these museums are accused of a ‘cultural dementia,’ a consciously inculcated refusal to engage with a reality of colonial appropriation that is understood intellectually but appears emotionally and politically inconvenient to address.